noahkoch/functionable/README.md

-# Functionable
+# Hollerith
 ### Write executable code using JSON!

-Functionable allows you to write complex code without needing to mess up your code repo.
+Hollerith allows you to write complex code without needing to mess up your code repo.
 All of your configuration can go directly in the database.
 Perfect for things like writing integrations with third parties.

 ### Example (written in TOML)